Astronomy Essentials

 From the late, great Don Machholz (1952-2022), who discovered 12 comets …

-Periodic Comet Tempel-Tuttle, officially known as 55P/Temple-Tuttle, is responsible for the Leonid meteor shower.
-William Tempel of Marseilles Observatory in France discovered this comet on the evening of December 19, 1865.
-He found the comet in the northern sky, located in a part of the sky under the North Star, near the star Beta Ursae Minoris.
+Periodic Comet Tempel-Tuttle, officially known as 55P/Tempel-Tuttle, is responsible for the Leonid meteor shower.
+William Tempel of Marseille Observatory in France discovered this comet on the evening of December 19, 1865.
+He found the comet in the northern sky, located in a part of the sky under the North Star near the star Beta Ursae Minoris.

 Word of the comet discovery became known throughout Europe, but the news had not yet spread to the United States.
 Horace Tuttle of Harvard College Observatory picked up the comet 17 days later, on the evening of January 5, 1866.
 Because this was an independent discovery, Tuttle’s name was added to the comet.
 Based upon the measurements during this visit of the comet, scientists calculated an orbit of 33.17 years.
 Astronomers quickly realized that the meteor storms and showers which occurred in mid-November of each year were the result of this comet.